Introduction

 Sales funnel

-Mirrors the actual path your potential customers take to become customers.
+Mirrors and visualises the actual path your potential customers take to become customers.
 It describes the stages of the customer journey, from the first touch to the closed deal.

 Sales motion